eford/Astro585_2015_Fall_Public/labs/3/ex3.md

 Note that this should run without errors.
 But, as written, this won't actually work with Julia version v0.3.*, since since Docile documents packages, not functions or files.
 With version v0.3.*, you'd have to make your documented function part of a Julia package for `? test_writecsv_readcsv_on_array` to return the above string.

 Fortunately, Julia v0.4 (likely to come out very soon) supports a very similar syntax natively (i.e., without loading Docile) and can be used to document individual functions, even if they're not part of a package.
-While the above syntax still works, v0.4 encourages a slightly simppler syntax (e.g., the `->` isn't necessary).
+While the above syntax still works, v0.4 encourages a slightly simppler syntax (e.g., the `doc` and `->` aren't necessary).
 Also, note that some of the features recently addedto Docile aren't included.
 See the [latest version of the Julia manual](http://julia.readthedocs.org/en/latest/manual/documentation/) for details.)